nosir/cleave.js/doc/reactjs-component-usage.md

 ### Babel compiler

-> We assume you are familiar with building ReactJS project with Browserify / Webpack and Babel.
-Otherwise you may want to check [References](#references)

-Cleave.js uses ES6 spread / rest feature, so you will need Babel compiler to transfer ES6 code.
+Cleave.js uses ES6 spread / rest feature, so we recommend using Babel compiler to transfer ES6 code.

-If your project doesn't support it, please refer to [Legacy way](#legacy-way)
+However, if your project doesn't support it, you can still refer to the [legacy way](#legacy-way).

 First install babel presets: